-Silver Falls State Park is most famous for the aptly named Trail of Ten Falls.
+One of the most beautiful state parks in Oregon, Silver Falls State Park is most famous for the aptly named Trail of Ten Falls.
 The 7.2-mile roundtrip leads you through a tranquil yet dense forest.
 It snakes past no less than ten waterfalls and is a favorite hike for most tourists.
 At some of the waterfalls, the adventurous could even wander behind the falls’ water curtains.

 Most impressive of them all is the majestic 177-foot South Falls.
-The bright green moss appears luminescent along with the stunning ferns that drape the dark rocky cliff of the waterfall.
+The bright green moss appears luminescent, along with the stunning ferns that drape the dark rocky cliff of the waterfall.
 Hikers have a once-in-a-lifetime opportunity to walk behind the waterfall and experience its beauty and power from a few feet away.

 On the way back, you’ll also have the opportunity to celebrate your glorious day with a glass of wine from one of the many wineries situated around nearby Salem.
-The scenic town is, in fact, the capital city of Oregon, and well worth a visit.
+The scenic town is, in fact, the capital city of Oregon and well worth a visit.
 Salem is renowned for its scenery and beautiful views as it’s surrounded by flower fields, vineyards, and lush green pastures.

 Smith Rock State Park